simran-awadia/love-letter-countdown-extension/README.md

 ## Possible Improvements
 1. Use an image of the deck as the icon instead of a `C`
-1. Specify the game table URL in the manifest
 1. Make the information appear on a popup page instead of a simple alert

 ## Background